 b.
 All Other Decisions

-This is the case when ICG encounters instances in which it needs to make decisions unrelated to administrative decisions mentioned in paragraph a) above; the most obvious example is the decision to send the final transition proposal to NTIA as well as other intermediate decisions.
+This section pertains to cases when the ICG encounters instances in which it needs to make decisions unrelated to administrative decisions described in Section 4(a) above; obvious examples are the decision to send the final transition proposal to NTIA as well as other intermediate decisions.

 The mechanism that allows the ICG to come to a final decision regarding a certain topic is based on the following principles:

-The above-mentioned decisions relates to the handling and assembling of submitted proposal(s ) and not decisions related to approval/disapproval of content of the proposals(which would be handled on a case by case basis .See below The aim of the discussion should be to reach a conclusion that no ICG member opposes.
+The decisions addressed in this section relate to the handling and assembling of submitted proposal(s ) and not decisions related to approval/disapproval of content of the proposals.

+The aim of the discussion should be to reach a conclusion that no ICG member opposes.

-Reasons for opposition should be stated, along with specific alternatives which would overcome the opposition; allowing the communities and the ICG, wherever possible, to understand concerns, assess their extent, and identify compromise solutions.
+Reasons for opposition should be stated, along with specific alternatives which would overcome the opposition, allowing the communities and the ICG, wherever possible, to understand concerns, assess their extent, and identify compromise solutions.

 The chair will provide a time frame (to be fixed according to the prevailing circumstances) for a given case under consideration, for discussion and consultation needed to address the specific issue.

-When such time, or extension of such time, for the ICG to consider and attempt to accommodate objections has expired, the chair and vice chairs, in consultation with the members should make their utmost effort if any other mechanisms of consensus can be found which are relevant and appropriate to the issue under discussion. .
+When such time, or extension of such time, for the ICG to consider and attempt to accommodate objections has expired, the chair and vice chairs, in consultation with the members, should make their utmost efforts, including exploring other possible mechanisms of consensus which may be relevant and appropriate to the issue under discussion.

 It is obvious that no single member or a minority should be allowed to block the decision making process.
 In other words a situation should be avoided where one person or a minority could block the whole process.
 See relevant paragraphs below

 c.
 Designation of recommendation